sokolnikov911/yandex-turbo-pages/README.md

 $yandexCounter = new Counter(Counter::TYPE_YANDEX, 12345678);
 $yandexCounter->appendTo($channel);

-// creates first page of feed with link, description and other content, and appends this page to channel
+// creates first page of feed with link and enabled turbo, description and other content, and appends this page to channel
 $item = new Item();
 $item
     ->title('Thirst page!')